On three-dimensional associative algebras: Introduction

 \section{Introduction}

-The problem of classification of finite-dimensional algebras is one the challenging problems in algebra up to date.
-We focus on the class of associative algebras.
-First attempts to classify these algebras were made at the end of 19-th Century by B. Pierce.
-The theory of finite-dimensional associative algebras is one of the ancient area of the modern algebra.
-It originates primarily from works of W.R.
+The problem of classifying finite-dimensional algebras is one of the most challenging problems in algebra to date.
+For associative algebras in particular, the first attempts at classification were made at the end of the 19th century by B. Pierce.

+The theory of finite-dimensional associative algebras is one of the oldest areas of modern algebra.
+It originates in the works of W.R.
 Hamilton, who discovered the famous quaternions, and A. Cayley, who developed the theory of matrices.
-Later the structural theory of finite dimensional associative algebras have been treated by a number of mathematicians, notably B. Pierce, C.S.
+Later, the structural theory of finite-dimensional associative algebras was studied by a number of mathematicians, notably B. Pierce, C.S.
 Pierce, W.K.
-Clifford, K. Weierstrass, R. Dedekind, C. Jordan, F.G.
+Clifford, K. Weierstrass, R. Dedekind, C. Jordan, and F.G.
 Frobenius.

-A new era in the development of the theory of finite-dimensional associative algebras begun due to works of J. Wedderburn, who obtained the fundamental results of this theory: description of the structure of semisimple algebras over a field, a theorem on the lifting of the quotient by the radical, the theorem on the commutativity of finite division rings, and others.
-Then the baton was taken over by German school of algebraists, headed by E. Noether, E. Artin, R. Brouwer, the theory of semisimple algebras has found its modern form, and most of the results have been extended to some types of rings.
+A new era in the development of the theory of finite-dimensional associative algebras began with the works of J. Wedderburn, who obtained several fundamental results: the description of the structure of semisimple algebras over a field, the theorem on lifting of quotients by the radical, the theorem on the commutativity of finite division rings, and others.
+Further progress was made by the German school of algebraists, headed by E. Noether, E. Artin, and R. Brauer.
+As a result, the theory of semisimple algebras reached its modern form, and most of the results were extended to certain classes of rings.

-Further development of the theory of associative algebras was in the 80-s of the last century, when many open problems, remaining unsolved since 30-s, have been solved.
-Whatever, time by time the researchers turn to the classification problem of associative algebras again and over again due to a wide applications and relations of this class with other classes of algebras.
-Up to a complete classification or an universal method of the classification in any fixed dimension even over the field of complex numbers is still far away.
+Further development of the theory of associative algebras took place in the 1980s, when many open problems that had remained unsolved since the 1930s were finally resolved.
+Nevertheless, researchers have continually returned to the classification problem of associative algebras, again and again, because of the wide range of applications and the deep connections of this class with other classes of algebras.
+A complete classification, or even a universal method of classification in any fixed dimension (even over the field of complex numbers), is still far from being achieved.

-The classification problem of associative algebras can be reduced to the classification problem of semisimple and nilpotent associative algebras.